Project-EPIC/epic-infra/tweet-geo-update/README.md

-# Tweet store service
+# Tweet GEO update

-Service that pulls tweets from Kafka, checks wether they belong to an specific event and store them in Google Cloud Storage.
+Script that updates GEO JSON objects found in tweets, by stringifying any occurances of place/bounding_box attribute.

 ## Run